rl1987/trickster.dev/tricksterblog/content/post/jq-tool-and-language-for-json-processing.md

 "over nine thousand"
 ```

-There is also IEEE754 double precision floating point number support and you
+There is also IEEE754 double precision floating point number support so you
 can do trigonometry and stuff.
 See the
 [documentation](https://jqlang.github.io/jq/manual/#builtin-operators-and-functions)
 for a list of built-in functions available.